davidmcclure/textplot/notes/kde.md

 Or, put differently, computational approaches to just literature, as it differs from literary history (and I think it does, although the difference has been eroded in unsustainable ways in recent years).
 Thus far, the digital humanities have been dominated by a blend of neo-New-Historicists (what _did_ this text mean, and what does it tell us about _then_?) and neo-Russian-Formalists (what do these texts tell us about literature in general?).
 What would the New Critics have done with computers?

 to be reluctant to map its activities back onto the intellectual history 20th century literary theory and interpretive practice,

 it would be literally impossible for me to chew through a corpus at the scale of hundreds of thousands or millions of texts, in the way that a computer can in a matter of seconds or minutes.
 People have been computing texts at a "close" level for thousands of years,

 read the hundreds of thousands of millions of documents that computers can chew through

-and you want some kind of formal way to reason about what kinds of _things_ are contained inside of the plays.

-to ask questions about what kinds of _things_ are contained inside of Shakespeare - words, motifs, themes, plots,

 .
 Where do the "documents" start and stop?
 In a simplistic sense, we could just say that each individual play is a separate document, and shovel all 39 of them into a document index like Solr or Elasticsearch.

 - or, for that matter, any kind of long document that's "about" lots of different things.
 Say you're interested in Whitman.
 Where do the "documents" start and stop?
 You could say that each literary "work," defined in some kind of chronological sense, is a document - but, Whitman only really wrote one thing.
 So, we could treat the two main versions of the text as separate documents